Nic9407/DeepLearning-EPFL/Project2/README.md

 ### Dependencies
 - Python 3.7
-- `torch 1.3.1` - PyTorch deep learning framework, used only for tensor operations
+- `torch 1.5.0` - PyTorch deep learning framework, used only for tensor operations
 - `pandas 1.0.3` - Data manipulation library, used only for post-processing the cross-validation results to be used for plotting
-- `matplotlib 3.1.1` and `seaborn 0.9.0` - Plotting libraries, used only for plot configuration and generation
+- `matplotlib 3.1.1` and `seaborn 0.10.1` - Plotting libraries, used only for plot configuration and generation

+All dependencies can be installed easily by running `pip install -r requirements.txt`.

 ## Authors
 - Fares Ahmed